nf-core/dualrnaseq/docs/parameters.md

 #### `--cutadapt_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional cutadapt parameters you wish to use, except -m and -j which are already specified in the dualrnaseq pipeline.
+Define a set of additional cutadapt parameters you wish to use, except -m and -j which are already specified in the dualrnaseq pipeline.

 ### BBDuk